PARSIFAL: a toolkit for triple-GEM parametrized simulation: Introduction

 \section{Introduction}

-In 1997 F. Sauli \cite{sauli} invented a new technique for signal amplification in gaseous detectors: the Gaseous Electron Multiplier (GEM).
-It consists of a $50\,\upmu$m thick Kapton foil, copper coated ($5\,\upmu$m) on both sides, with a high density pattern of holes with a diameter of $50\,\upmu$m and a pitch of $140\,\upmu$m (Fig.~\ref{fig:gem}, {\it left, middle}).
-The application of an electric potential difference of a few hundreds of volts between the two faces creates an electric field of about $100\,$kV/cm.
-Such an intense field is enough to start the avalanche multiplication of the electrons, generated by the ionization of the specific gas mixture, drifting inside the holes (Fig.~\ref{fig:gem}, {\it right}).
+In 1997, F. Sauli \cite{sauli} introduced a new technique for signal amplification in gaseous detectors: the Gaseous Electron Multiplier (GEM).
+It consists of a $50\,\upmu$m thick polyimide foil, copper coated ($5\,\upmu$m) on both sides, with a high density pattern of holes with a diameter of $50\,\upmu$m and a pitch of $140\,\upmu$m (Figure~\ref{fig:gem}, {\it left, middle}).
+The application of an electric potential difference of a few hundreds of volts between the two copper sides produces an electric field of about $100$~kV/cm inside the holes.
+When an electron, generated by the ionization of the specific gas mixture, enters a hole, the intense field is sufficient to create an avalanche multiplication (Figure~\ref{fig:gem}, {\it right}).
+Typically, multiple stages of amplification are stacked to achieve the desired gain value, with a lower voltage applied to each stage.
+This reduces the probability of discharge compared to a single-stage GEM with the same amplification gain \cite{bachmann}.

-Usually, multiple stages of amplification are stacked together in order to obtain the proper gain applying a lower voltage difference on each stage, thus lowering the discharge probability \cite{bachmann}.
-Figure~\ref{fig:triplegem} shows the full design of a triple-GEM, which consists of a cathode, three stages of GEM and an anode, segmented in strips or pads, for the signal readout.
+Figure~\ref{fig:triplegem}, {\it left}, shows a schematic drawing of a typical triple-GEM detector configuration, which consists of a cathode, three stages of GEM and an anode for the signal readout, segmented in strips or pads.